-The larger your business, the more difficult it is to maintain control of agreements with customers and suppliers.
+The more complex your business, the more difficult it is to maintain control of agreements with suppliers.
 More people, locations, and departments contribute to increased complexity.

 Contracts may be spread across servers, local PCs, in-boxes or paper-based filing systems.
 They are difficult to find and, worst case, can get lost or forgotten.
 This leads to unnecessary costs, lower revenues - and reduced profitability.

 The only way to overcome these challenges is to implement the right strategies and technologies for supplier contract management.

 Whether you are contract manager, procurement manager or CFO you want the optimal contract management process from beginning to end.

 Where should you start?
 What process should you follow?
 What are best practices?